 But all is not roses...

 The Well's disadvantage is that metadata has to be shared manually.
 If a team is often ingesting many new sound effects to a library shared by a large team of editors, then they will quickly tire of going to each machine and importing many TSVs or TWBs.
 However, this may be an advantage in some people's eyes: your copy of The Well is specific to you, and you can guard it from getting too big.

 The Well is not for everyone, but for the right situations it will be a good solution, or at least another Swiss army knife for your toolset.

 More to come?

 This page is a stub.
-If time permits or someone volunteers to write some tutorials, the Help section may expand in the future.
+If time permits or someone volunteers to create some tutorials, the Help section may expand in the future.
 But nothing beats poking around the software yourself. ;o)